☀ Daylight Intelligence for Rentals

 Ocular light exposure influences circadian rhythms and sleep regulation.
 Field research in residences has demonstrated improved circadian alignment when daylight access increases — not in labs, but in real homes.

-Separately, empirical studies have found that daylight-related variables are associated with meaningful housing price effects in real estate markets.
+Empirical studies have found that daylight-related variables are associated with meaningful housing price effects in real estate markets.
 Light isn't just wellness — it's an asset variable.

 sDA